frostyworks/engineer-james/README.md

 # engineer james
- Discord bot written in python that interacts with open notify API (http://api.open-notify.org/) to retrieve some data from space
+ Discord bot written in python that interacts with open notify API (http://api.open-notify.org/) to retrieve some data from space.

 # Usage
-!astronauts command retrieves data in json format about current astronauts in space.
+!astronauts command retrieves data in json format about current astronauts in space.<br/>
 !location command retrieves data in json format (latitude, longitude).

  # Contribute